Canada and the US made a number of changes to the food regulations in 2016, and more changes have been implemented in 2021-2022.

 Sugar | 8 g | 4 g |

 These are just some examples to highlight differences.
 Note that often, but not always, the U.S. RACC is higher.
-Many other products will have identical RACCs, for instance, cheese.
+Many other products will have identical RACCs, for instance, cheese, etc.

-Also note that the RACCs are sometimes expressed in a different unit, for instance, “salad dressing,” expressed in mL in Canada and grams in the USA.
+Also note that the RACCs are sometimes expressed in a different unit, for instance, “salad dressing” or “BBQ sauce” expressed in mL in Canada and grams in the USA.

 If you order your nutrition labels from a company, such as FoodLab for U.S. labels, they will use such RACCs to define the correct serving size for your nutrition table.